Parents as Partners

 Can I request access to my child’s attendance record?

 School uses SIMS information management system on which all attendance is recorded.
 Parents are welcome to see all attendance records for their child.
-All parents are issued written attendance letters half termly as a part of the end of half term short reports included in the assertive mentoring information sent out.
+Attendance information will be shared with you termly via the Assertive mentoring report (See below for details).

 What is my child’s attendance falls below the accepted level 96%?